-With the new Breitling Transocean Chronograph 01 Limited Edition automatic watch the Swiss watchmaker somewhat loses its present individuality of a maker of some seriously blingy sh*t, but makes a good claim to the niche of elegant dressy chronographs powered by manufacture-made movements.
+With the new limited-edition Transocean Chronograph 01, Breitling somewhat loses its present individuality of a maker of some seriously blingy sh*t, but makes a good claim to the niche of elegant dressy chronographs powered by manufacture-made movements.

 Of course, there is always a risk that some persons may blame the company in mimicking other brands that still produce classic watches.
 Doesn’t the new Transocean look too close to the existing Omega Speedmaster Moon chronographs?

-Well, both models are very close in appearance, but in fact Breitling is resurrecting its own design language from the 1960s.
-In fact, the new Breitling Transocean looks very much alike the 1969 MY Breitling Top Time chronograph!
+Well, both models are close in appearance, but in fact, Breitling is resurrecting its design language from the 1960s.
+In fact, the new Breitling Transocean looks much like the 1969 MY Breitling Top Time chronograph!

-According to the Swiss company, the watch will be produced in two versions: regular issue and a limited edition series, which is the most interesting to us.
+According to the Swiss company, the Transocean Chronograph 01 will be produced in two versions: the regular-issue and a limited edition series, which is the most interesting to us.

-The Breitling Transocean Chronograph 01 Limited Edition will be presented in steel (2000 pieces) and red gold (200 pieces.)
+The Breitling Transocean Chronograph 01 Limited Edition will be presented in steel (2000 pieces) and red gold (ref.
+RB015212/G738-CROC, 200 pieces.)
 The watches will be delivered in mirror-polished bezel and case with “No.X/2000”-style individual number engraved at its side.

 Standard issue models will be delivered with solid case backs (they will probably also be powered by a more mundane chronograph movement, like ETA Valjoux 7750.)

 Judging by the pictures, there will be a choice of leather or crocodile leather strap, but a woven steel bracelet looks like the best choice for the version in stainless steel.